JSpeedie/G2ME-legacy/README.md

 G2ME -o 2017pr
 ```

-The o flag is usually used in conjunction with the p flag.
-The o flag takes an
+Stands for **o**utput-path.
+The `-o` flag is usually used in conjunction
-argument of a file path where a pr written.
-When the 2 flags are used together,
+with the `-p` flag.
+Takes an argument of a file path where a pr is to be
+written.
+When the 2 flags are used together, `G2ME` outputs a sorted list of
-G2ME outputs a sorted list of all the players listed in the file specified by
+all the players listed in the file specified by `-p` into the file specified
-`-p` into the file specified by `-o`.
-It can be used without the `-p` flag
+by `-o`.
+It can be used without the `-p` flag which will make it output a pr
-which will make it output a pr containing all players in `player_dir`.
+containing all players in `player_dir`.

 Example output (aka `2017pr` after running the command above):